-Currently, brick-and-mortar digital video disc ("DVD") stores dominate the movie video and video game rental landscape in the U.S. One element repeatedly cited for success of certain brick-and-mortar store video rental franchises is perceived high availability of new video releases.
+Currently, brick-and-mortar stores dominate the movie video and video game rental landscape in the U.S. Statistics show that two brick-and-mortar companies control nearly sixty-five percent of the home video rental business.
+One element repeatedly cited for success of certain brick-and-mortar store video rental franchises is perceived high availability of new video releases.
 Consumers want their entertainment on demand, and through stocking multiple units of each new release, successful brick-and-mortar companies deliver as promised.

-Pay-per-view video services, mail-based video rental services and Internet-based video rental services are also known.
+Pay-per-view video services and Internet-based video rental services are also known.
 Internet based video rental services have been plagued by their inability to meet the demands of consumers for new video releases during peak viewing times, leading to increased customer dissatisfaction.
 Pay-per-view video services offer only limited selections to viewers during any time period, resulting in significantly less rentals per any given period of time.